gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 # Soft MMU

-Since the soft MMU deserved a blog entirely on it's own.
-We'll just go slightly into the details.
+Since the soft MMU deserves a blog entirely on it's own, we'll just go slightly into the details.

-As mentioned before we interleave memory at the dword level, but for every byte there is also a corresponding permission byte.
+As mentioned before, we interleave memory at the dword level, but for every byte there is also a corresponding permission byte.
 In memory this looks like 16 32-bit dwords representing the permissions, followed by 16 32-bit dwords containing their corresponding memory contents.
 This allows me to read a 64-byte cache line with the permissions which are checked first, followed by reading the 64-byte cache line directly following with the contents.

-For permissions the read, write, and execute bits are completely separate.
+For permissions: the read, write, and execute bits are completely separate.
 This allows more exotic memory models like execute-only memory.

 Since permissions are at the byte level, this means we can punch a one-byte hole anywhere in memory and accessing that byte would cause a fault.
 For some targets I'll do special modifications to permissions and punch holes in unused or padding fields of structures to catch overflows of buffers contained inside structures.